RMI/plastics-guidance/specs/technical_specification.md

 Each EndOfLifeIntensity MUST be encoded as a JSON number.

 ### 4.9.
 Data Type EndOfLifePrimaryDataShare
-Primary Data Share of a products end-of-life disposal method, as defined by Appendix B of RMI's Plastics Extrusion and Molding Guidance
+Primary Data Share of a products end-of-life disposal method, as defined by Appendix B of RMI's Plastics Extrusion and Molding Guidance.

 #### 4.9.1.
 JSON Representation
 Each EndOfLifePrimaryDataShare MUST be encoded as a JSON number.